The quality of an agency is determined in large part by the quality of its caregiver training.

 While there are plenty of great agencies out that provide thorough training to caregivers, it’s clear that this is a major area of improvement for the home care industry.
 Inadequate training lowers the quality of care that your caregivers are equipped to provide to your clients.
 It also increases caregiver turnover by causing them to feel disconnected from your agency and less confident with clients.

 How Caregiver Training Reduces Caregiver Turnover

 Caregiver training has a powerful effect on reducing caregiver turnover.
 According to the Home Care Benchmarking Study, agencies that provide 8+ hours of ongoing training annually have a 7% lower caregiver turnover rate.
+Furthermore, agencies that make solid training programs part of a larger push to create an exceptional culture for caregivers often see decreases of turnover by 15% or more.
 Wondering how?